kbodwin/kbodwin-apero/content/blog/_index.md

     The above quote is from the play *Arcadia* by Tom Stoppard, and it captures how I feel about the beauty of examining the world through a statistical lens.

-    Here you'll find an assortment of my thoughts, ideas, and experiments.
+    Here you'll find an assortment of my thoughts, ideas, and experiments; as well as some tutorials and updates on recent projects.
 Don't expect regular updates, but feel free to poke around and see what's on my mind lately.

   author: "Kelly Bodwin"
   text_link_label: Subscribe via RSS